Tap into Powerful Emotions that Bond People to Your Business and Accelerate Your Growth

 When it comes to telling your story, it doesn’t matter which type of business you have.
 Everyone who starts a business has a personal narrative that can be woven into the fabric of that business.

-Why don’t more business owners and business storyentrepreneurs tell their story?
+Why don’t more business owners andentrepreneurs tell their story?

 Sometimes, they’re just afraid of how people might react.
 Others simply don’t realize the power behind their story.
 Some people know they have a story to tell, but aren’t sure which parts to use, or how to use them effectively.

 Let’s look at two very different businesses as examples for how to use your story.
 One sells bourbon and other sells a newsletter production service.
-Thebusiness story bourbon one is built around a brand (though it certainly began around a person, as the name implies).
+Thebourbon one is built around a brand (though it certainly began around a person, as the name implies).
 The newsletter one is built around a person.